simonvh/gimmemotifs-manuscript/manuscript.md

 @jUNvk96Q; @1FStCACaF;
 @14naBuW39],
 HT-SELEX [@ZFIFozC9] or Protein Binding Microarrays (PBMs) [@ZfeCID7o].
 Through straightforward transformations a PFM can be expressed as a weight matrix, using log likelihoods, or information content, using the Kullback-Leibler divergence.

-Even though the PFM is a convenient representation, it has certain limitations.
-A PFM cannot model inter-nucleotide dependencies, which are known to affect binding of certain TFs.
-Multiple different representations have been proposed [@Jc96vlRF; @1F4IFj9vd; @7nxD51Mq; @nswYGz33; @1FTeX7ahA], but no single one of these has gained much traction.
-Ultimately we will need these types of advanced models to accurately represent TF binding.
-However, PFMs still serve as a very useful abstraction that enables an intuitive understanding of TF binding.

 Here, we present GimmeMotifs, a Python module and set of command-line tools to provide an comprehensive framework for transcription factor motif analysis.
 Amongst other possibilities it can be used to perfom *de novo* motif analysis, cluster and visualize motifs and to calculate enrichment statistics.
 A new ensemble method, *maelstrom*, can be used to determine differential motif activity